 With this notion, the user may seem confused to why they have been matched with certain individuals, due to a lack of consideration when swiping through individuals in such a hasty manner and looking at individuals on face value.

 Is Desire Feasible?

-In line with a focusing on skin deep features, a second behavioural principle involved in dating app decision making is the concept of construal level theory (Liberman and Trope 1998).
-Construal level theory (CLT) defined as ‘an account of how psychological distance influences individual thoughts and behaviour’ (Trope and Liberman 2010) where objects and contexts are interpreted as either being low or high level.
+In line with a focusing on skin deep features, a second behavioral principle involved in dating app decision making is the concept of construal level theory (Liberman and Trope 1998).
+Construal level theory (CLT) defined as ‘an account of how psychological distance influences individual thoughts and behavior’ (Trope and Liberman 2010) where objects and contexts are interpreted as either being low or high level.

 By exploring the foundations of CLT, it has been shown that levels of construal are affected through different domains of psychological distance – such as time, space, social, and hypothetical – that alter individual perception and factors associated with decision making (Wakslak, Liberman, and Trope 2006; Malkoc, Zauberman, and Bettman 2010).
 In relation to dating apps, the use of a computer-mediated-communication platform (Finkel et al. 2012) on a smartphone creates an increase in spatial and social distance, and therefore a higher level of construal.

 Additionally, different weightings are given to different objects depending on the level of psychological distance concerning their attributes.
 Through a series of 5 different choice experiments targeting pre, intra, and post decision making, Lu, Xie, and Xu (2012) found that concerns of desirability receive a greater weighting over more feasible attributes as psychological distance increases, consistent with past research into CLT (Todorov, Green, and Trope 2007).